krisek/mautrix-deploy/meta/README.md

 ## Network Connectivity

-I defined the app service and NodePort as I'm running it on a very simple, minimal, single node kubernetes "cluster".
+I defined the app service as NodePort as I'm running it on a very simple, minimal, single node kubernetes "cluster".
 In my case the matrix server is running on a VM and the Kubernetes server with the bridge service on it on a separate VM, both connected with ZeroTier.
-Your mileage might vary.
+I specified `localhost` as default application service host.
+I hardly believe this would work at all, maybe I should have assumed that the matrix server is running on the same k8s cluster and it could use the cluster internal service DNS... 🤔 Whatever... your mileage might vary.